Sajama Cut: History

-The band is known to have come up with numerous explanations for their name, among them; the name of an old Japanese children's toy, the name of Thee's father's colleague, a book/movie title, a haircut style, a random word Thee came up with, the result of the band members fooling around with an Ouija Board.
+The band is known to have come up with numerous explanations for their name, among them; the name of an old Japanese children's toy, the name of Thee's father's colleague, a book/movie title, a haircut style, a random word Thee came up with, the result of the band members fooling around with a Ouija Board.
 This has been discredited by Marcel Thee.

 In 2006, Sajama Cut also contributed 4 songs to another motion picture Photo, Box, Window.

-In May 2008, L'Internationale; a remix album version of the songs from The Osaka Journals with remixes from international producers from Japan, US, UK, Indonesia, Norway, Italy, Scotland, Portugal, Germany, Venezuella and Hong Kong was released.
+In May 2008, L'Internationale; a remix album version of the songs from The Osaka Journals with remixes from international producers from Japan, US, UK, Indonesia, Norway, Italy, Scotland, Portugal, Germany, Venezuela and Hong Kong was released.
 The first single being a remix of Nemesis/Murder from the international 8-bit artist YMCK, from Tokyo, Japan.
 Currently there are 3 music videos made for singles from this album.

 Two EPs; Night Music (1923) and Cinema Eye was released in late 2008.
 Another EP, New Year Ends, which dabbled in ambient, experimental music, was released during the New Year's Eve of 2010.

 Sajama Cut released their new album, Manimal, in April 2010.
 In 2015, they released their fourth full album Hobgoblin.

 Sajama Cut released their fifth full album, Godsigma (stylized as GODSIGMA), on 16 October 2020.
+It became the band's most popular release, gaining them new and younger audiences.
+Publications such as VICE, Jeurnals, The Jakarta Post, PopHariIni, and Koloni Gigs placed the album on their best of 2022 lists.

+The band released the single "Homili/Menatap Wajah Tuhan" on April 25 2025.
+It was the band's first new song in five years and is stated to be the first song from their upcoming sixth album, slated to be released later this year.
+It was followed by "Di Masa Depan Kita Tak Lagi Bermimpi" the following month.
+The band's sixth full-length album "Cowabunga", was released digitally in July 11 2025.